-Pet photography isn’t easy.
+Photography isn’t easy — pet photography is even less so.
 Taking great dog pictures requires creativity, patience and technical expertise well beyond most other photography and portraiture mediums.
 Making money photographing pets or a career as a professional photographer can be even more daunting.
 Which is why it can be so frustrating to see someone else profiting from your photos and why protecting your intellectual property is so very important.

 But is watermarking your photos the best way to protect your photos?
 While it might seem like every photographer is watermarking their photos, there is serious debate as to whether the practice is helpful.
 In fact, many professional photographers argue that you may actually be hurting your career watermarking your images.

 Please be advised that we are photographers and not attorneys.
 The opinions and advice given here are intended to help aspiring pet photographers and are based on our own experiences enforcing our own photographic intellectual property.
 The information in this post and on this website should not be regarded as a substitute for the advice of a licensed attorney.
 When it comes to legal advice you should always hire a lawyer.